-- Remove excess fat from chicken breasts and cut into strips.
+- Trim the chicken breasts and cut into uniform 1-inch cubes.

-- In a shallow bowl, mix corn starch, salt and pepper.
-Dredge chicken in the mixture, covering the majority of each piece.
+- In a shallow bowl, whisk together the cornstarch, salt and pepper.
+Dredge the chicken pieces in the mixture to coat.

-- In same pan (without cleaning it out or turning down heat), add onions, garlic and ginger.
-Cook until onions start to soften, approximately 2 minutes.
-If there is little to no oil left, add an additional teaspoon.
+- In same skillet (without cleaning it out or turning down heat), add the onions, garlic and ginger.
+If the pan is totally dry, add another 1-2 teaspoons of cooking oil.
+Saute for 2 minutes or until onions start to soften.

-Add coconut milk, broccoli florets, hot chili sauce, sugar, lime juice and cilantro, cooking for another 3 minutes.
+- Stir in the coconut milk, chili garlic sauce, sugar, lime juice and lime zest and cilantro, cooking for another 3 minutes.

-Return cooked chicken to the mixture.
-Toss to coat.
-The corn starch chicken will thicken the sauce.
-Cook over medium heat for an additional 3 minutes, stirring occasionally.
-Turn off heat and allow to sit for 2-3 minutes before serving.
+- Return the cooked chicken and broccoli to the coconut sauce, tossing to coat.
+Cook over medium heat for an additional 2 minutes.
+Turn off the heat and allow to sit for 2-3 minutes before serving.
 The sauce will continue to thicken as the temperature decreases.

-- Spoon rice into a serving bowl, top with chicken and sauce.
-Garnish and serve with fresh lime wedges to squeeze over top.
+- Spoon rice into a serving bowl, top with the chicken, broccoli and sauce.
+Garnish with fresh cilantro, lime wedges and a sprinkle of flaky sea salt.

 - I sometimes add bottled roasted red peppers to give the dish more color.
 Just slice the peppers into strips and add in with chicken and broccoli to give them time to warm up.